Getting More From Calves

 According to the University of Missouri Extension, the implementation of a vaccination program (unless cattle are marketed as organic or all-natural) can help keep calves healthy, thus allowing calves to grow and thrive, and bring more at sale time.

-According to MU, the timing of vaccination is also important for achieving an adequate immune response.
+According to MU, the timing of vaccination is also important for a achieving an adequate immune response.
 Many cow/calf producers will vaccinate with 7-way Clostridial (Blackleg) vaccine between 1 to 3 months of age.

 Although the calves are too young to mount a good immune response, this dose of vaccine will initiate the immune process.